jing-zhang/node_playground/readme.txt

 the export will be json format file, has additional field of hashcode and action. hashcode is the hash value for all fields action has three values. [add, update, delete]

+Add csvCompare2 methods
+the performance improve about 50 times better than previous version.